GetStream/stream-chat-react-native/COOKBOOK.md

   </tr>
 </table>

+The `OverlayProvider` contains five providers to which you can add customizations and retrieve data using the appropriate hooks: `TranslationProvider`, `OverlayContext.Prover`, `MessageOverlayProvider`, `AttachmentPickerProvider`, and `ImageGalleryProvider`

 **NOTE:** As mentioned there are many modifications that can be performed to the UI.
 Custom styling via the theme gives you the ability to shape the look of the application as a whole and/or implement dark mode.
 But additionally the majority of the UI can be modified or replaced via [`Stream Chat`](https://getstream.io/chat/) settings or props.
 It is trivial to replace or modify most UI elements.

 <table>